oanguenot/webrtcmetrics/README.md

 As defined in that sample, the following parameters can be configured:

 - `refreshEvery`: Number.
 Contains the duration to wait (in milliseconds) before collecting a new set of statistics.
   Default value is **2000**.

 - `startAfter`: Number.
 Contains the duration to wait (in milliseconds) before collecting the first set of statistics.
   Default value is equals to 0 for starting immediately.

 - `stopAfter`: Number.
 Contains the duration to wait (in milliseconds) before stopping to collect the statistics.
 This duration starts after the `startAfter` duration.
 Default value is **-1** which means that the statistics are collected until the function `stop()` is called.

 - `verbose`: Boolean.
 True for displaying verbose information in the logger such as the raw statistics coming from `getStats`.
 Default is **false**.

+- `silent`: Boolean.
+True to disable logs.
+When `silent` is set to `true`, the parameter `verbose` becomes obsolete.

 _Note:_ The **configuration** parameter is optional.